 When you hear the name Bill Gates, what do you think?
 Microsoft.
 At least, that is what comes to mind for most people.
 It makes sense.
 After all, Bill Gates owns 620,973,551 shares of Microsoft.
 At today’s market price of $24.38 per share, this puts the pre-tax value of his holdings in the software giant at $15,139,335,173.
 It alone – $15 billion – would get someone near the top portion of the Forbes 400 list.

 Bill Gates has also given away more than $23 billion, mostly to the Bill & Melinda Gates Foundation.
-It is estimated that it has saved more than 5 million lives from malaria, other diseases, and HIV prevention.
+It is estimated that it has saved more than 5 million lives from malaria, other diseases, and HIV thanks to its prevention and education initiatives.
 Five million people who would be dead are now alive because of that gift.
 It is awesome in every way.

-But, with Gates having an estimated net worth of $51+ billion, where is the other $36 or so billion dollars of his net worth?
+But, with Gates having an estimated net worth of $51+ billion, where is the other $36 or so billion dollars of his wealth?
 It must be invested somewhere, as you learned in the article on where rich people park their money.

 Virtually all of it is held within a firm known as Cascade Investment LLC, which is the successor to Dominion Income Management, the former private holding company of Bill Gates.